janetjoywilson/janetjoywilson.github.io/_posts/2016-10-28-I-am-not-afraid.md

 layout: post
 title: "I am not afraid"
 date: 2016-10-28
-excerpt: "I am inspired by others.
-"I am not afraid" was Cheryl Strayed's mantra during her Pacific Coast Trail hike.
-I think about her grounding phrase and I continue to step forward in my life."
+excerpt: "I am inspired by others and one of those people is Cheryl Strayed."
 tag:
 - personal
 - nature